Gas safety in caravans and tents

 When was the last time you checked your LP Gas installation to ensure it was safe and complies with regulations?

 Follow this simple checklist to see if your caravan is safe and complies with the regulations.

-- Gas compartments should be:
+- Gas compartments must be:

-- gas tight to the inside of the caravan;
+- gas tight to the inside of the caravan

 - Warning labels should be displayed adjacent to the cylinder and appliance.

 - A gas refrigerator must be installed so that it is room sealed (the rear of the refrigerator should be vented to the outside of the caravan).

 - All gas appliances should be approved for use and installed by a licensed gas fitter.

 - Gas appliances should be serviced according to the manufacturer’s instructions or at least every two years by a licensed gas fitter.

 - Does the caravan have adequate fixed ventilation?
 Gas appliances installed inside caravans require permanent ventilation.
 Ensure ventilation openings are not blocked or restricted.